cezarypiatek/cezarypiatek.github.io/src/content/post/integrating-teamcity-with-msteams/index.md

 ---
 title: "Integrating Team City with Microsoft Teams using PowerShell"
+description: "How to send notification to Microsoft Teams channel from TeamCity using PowerShell build step and how to make it reusable with meta runners."
 date: 2018-01-20T19:38:18+02:00
 tags : ["TeamCity", "PowerShell", "meta runner", "MS Teams", "Gitlab"] scripts : ["//cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0/highlight.min.js"]